- How do the responsibilities of working with students with disabilities of Higher Education institutions differ from those of high schools?

 - May not be asked about disability status during application by Admissions

-- May choose to disclose the disability in his or her personal statement.
+- May choose to disclose the disability in their personal statement.
 As a general rule of thumb, if your application is marginal, then disclosing your disability and special circumstances in the essay portion of the application may help you.

 - Be prepared to submit documentation